sha015/expense-tracker-etbss/README.md

 ## Purpose

 This project was developed as part of my learning in Flutter.
-It helped me understand state management, local data storage, and UI design in mobile applications.
+It helped me understand how to manage data locally and design simple user interfaces.

 ---